Independent Office for Police Conduct: Resignation of Michael Lockwood

 In December 2022, Michael Lockwood resigned from his position as IOPC director general due to his being subject to a police investigation.
 He said this was for "personal and domestic reasons".
-Suella Braverman, the Home Secretary, said that she had asked him to either resign or be suspended, because of a historical allegation.
+Suella Braverman, then Home Secretary, said that she had asked him to either resign or be suspended, because of a historical allegation.
+In July 2024, a jury found Lockwood not guilty of all charges.

+To Catch a Copper television series

+In January 2024, Channel 4 aired a 3-episode mini-series, To Catch a Copper, focused on the Counter-Corruption Unit of the Avon and Somerset Police.
+The episodes featured a serving officer being arrested for suspected revenge porn, a man subject to a stop and search, and a woman arrested on a bus.
+Officers can be seen attempting to restrain the woman, who was carrying her child.
+The IOPC was consulted in some cases to decide if there was any grounds for a referral to the Crown Prosecution Service, and whether legal action should be taken.